PARENTS AND STUDENTS

 The program will work with other programs in context, including At Risk, Talented and Gifted (TAG), and Special Education, to communicate the needs of students in order to secure appropriate services.

 The 6th grade students receive daily Social Studies and Literacy instruction in Spanish.
-The 7th and 8th grade students receive daily instruction in Spanish Literacy and World Cultures.
+The 7th and 8th grade students receive daily instruction in Spanish Literacy as preparation for an advanced track of Spanish at the high school level.

-The anticipated scope and sequence of coursework at the high school level includes a continuation of Spanish language instruction through Spanish as a foreign language.
+The anticipated scope and sequence of coursework at the high school level includes a continuation of Spanish language instruction through Spanish as a world language.
 The sequence of courses is listed here.

 Dual Language Spanish 3